abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Terminal object](../02_category/terminal_object_internal_isomorphisms.svg)

-And because there is no other set, other than the singleton set that has this property, we can use it as a definition of the singleton set and say that if we have $\forall  X  \exists!
+And because there is no other set, other than the singleton set that has this property, we can use it as a definition of the singleton set:

+> The singleton set $1$ is one such that there exist a unique functions from any other set to it i.e. we have $\forall  X  \exists!
 X \to 1$, then $1$ is the singleton set.
+{: .definition}

 ![Terminal object](../02_category/terminal_object.svg)